MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Week_1.md

 Then, we assign the birthday variable by creating a [new Date()](https://www.w3schools.com/js/js_dates.asp).
 We pass in the current record and format it using the [toDateString()](https://www.w3schools.com/jsref/jsref_todatestring.asp) method.

 Now that we have new variables with the proper format, we create an object called newRecord and assign them with key-value pairs.

+Finally, we push the object we just created into the totallyPrivateDataArray and return the array after the forEach loop.

 ---